DiyaGKumar/comppro/README.md

-80% proficiency in Medium-Hard problems by April 30th
+80% proficiency in Medium problems by April 30th